jbexta/AgentPilot/README.md

 And is seen by a ReAct context including the output values but not the dialogue placeholders.

 ### Creating an Action Category
-Actions can be categorized, allowing many more Actions to be available to the Agent and reducing token count when not using a vector db.
+Actions can be categorized, allowing many more Actions to be available to the Agent while improving speed.

 Categories and Actions are stored in the directory ```openagent/operations/actions```